philcifone/ansible/README.md

 [sudo] ansible-playbook --ask-become-pass pathto/example-playbook.yml
 ```

+Be sure to pass the --ask-vault-pass option when using a playbook with a vault.

 ### IMPORTANT

 Before running the two below playbooks you need to copy the PUBLIC ssh key (.pub) from the root user to the ansible server and use sudo when executing the playbook.